Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy

-To reason about this trajectory, we revisit and redefine the five-minute rule from first principles.
-Our approach calibrates the caching decision with physics- and architecture-grounded inputs~(host costs and device behavior), incorporates feasibility constraints (host IOPS capacity and DRAM bandwidth/capacity), and folds in workload characteristics~(access-interval profiles and service-level targets).
-This yields a unified framework that (i) quantifies the trade-offs among DRAM bandwidth and capacity, host IOPS, and SSD throughput, (ii) translates those trade-offs into concrete provisioning choices across platforms and workload characteristics, and (iii) provides clear viability thresholds together with minimal-upgrade guidance for practitioners.
-Using this framework, we show that, under realistic architectural and device constraints, the DRAM-flash caching threshold can {\bf collapse from minutes to just a few seconds}, effectively reshaping how memory and storage should be provisioned for modern AI workloads.
-To underpin our framework, we further develop \emph{MQSim-Next}, a calibrated SSD simulator built upon MQSim~\cite{tavakkol2018mqsim, Mqsim-link}, which can be used for validation and sensitivity studies and to facilitate future architectural and system research.
-Building on this foundation, we finally present two specific case studies on large-scale key-value~(KV) store and approximate nearest neighbor~(ANN) search as initial steps toward exploring the exciting software design space opened by such memory hierarchy paradigm shift.
+To reason about this trajectory, we revisit the five-minute rule from first principles.
+Our framework calibrates caching decisions with physics- and architecture-grounded inputs~(host costs and device behavior), incorporates feasibility constraints~(host IOPS and DRAM bandwidth/capacity), and embeds workload access intervals and service-level targets.
+This unified model (i) quantifies the impact of DRAM bandwidth, capacity, host IOPS, and SSD throughput on the DRAM-SSD caching threshold, (ii) translates them into concrete provisioning choices across platforms and workloads, and (iii) offers clear criteria for system feasibility and practical upgrade guidance.
+Under realistic architectural and device limits, we show that the DRAM-SSD caching threshold has {\bf collapsed from minutes to seconds}, redefining how memory and storage are provisioned for modern AI workloads.
+To support this framework, we develop \emph{MQSim-Next}, a calibrated SSD simulator built on MQSim~\cite{tavakkol2018mqsim, Mqsim-link} for validation, sensitivity studies, and future architectural research.
+Finally, we demonstrate its applicability through two case studies (i.e., key-value stores and approximate nearest neighbor search), highlighting the software design space enabled by this paradigm shift.